DequanZhu/GANs-collections-tf2.0_keras-eager_mode/README.md

 # Description
-> This repository implements all kinds of GAN-models based on tensorflow2.0 keras API and in eager mode.And all the code is based on [this](https://github.com/hwalsuklee/tensorflow-generative-model-collections), i.e. the networks and parameters are same.
+> This repository implements all kinds of GAN-models based on tensorflow2.0 keras API and in eager mode.
 The code was only validated on windows platform and just cpu mode.

 # How to use